Signal Profiles and Message Requests let people know who's messaging them.

 How is my Signal Profile displayed?

-It will be shown alongside your existing phone number when communicating with other users.
+It will be shown alongside your existing phone number.
 Conversations will feel more personal.
 Group threads will be less confusing.

 Who can see my Signal Profile?